axibase/atsd-api-r/forecast_and_save_series_example.md

 -   Establish connection with ATSD
 -   Fetch data and forecast from ATSD, and then plot the retrieved data
 -   Forecast with R
--   Compare predictions and save series into ATSD
+-   Compare forecasts and save series into ATSD

 ### Introduction